Finding Support and Resistance Levels: Complete Guide

 You can note by the green circles that once you start to see the price not rallying far from the level or the price begins to base at the zone, extra caution must be taken if you are considering a trading opportunity.

-In order to trade at a level it’s important to see context, confluence (ideally other reference points aligning), and the right sort of trading activity on approach, all working together.
+To trade at a level it’s important to see context, confluence (ideally other reference points aligning), and the right sort of trading activity on approach, all working together.

 Moving Averages To Define Dynamic Levels